justincfeng/squirrel.jl/docs/src/index.md

 metrics corresponding to fractional uncertainties of up ``1\%``  to ``10\%`` in the ionospheric electron density (and a ``0.1\%`` uncertainty in the atmospheric index of refraction).

-It is recommended that `evaluation.jl` is run with multiple threads.
-One can do it by running julia with the command:

-    julia --threads 4

 The results can be plotted with the scripts: